ayckermann/PingPong/README.md

 # PingPong
-Pong game with unity, fllowed tutorial by Zigurous
+Pong game with unity, following tutorial from Zigurous